gwiam/awt_atoyom/porting_minimum_level_prefabs.md

         - append to root with "get_node("/root").add_child.call_deferred(playerInstance)"
     - reimplement enemy counter script that opens the door
     - reimplement pause menu
+    - reimplement EnemyTracker
+        - reimplement animation state like in LegBot
+            - create a dedicated animation state script
+            - correct expression for transition
 - reimplement "TimeManager"
     - this has the slowmo functionality (not part of player prefab)
     - more info in porting_scripts